signal18/docs.signal18.io/05.configuration/12.provisioning/docs.md

 **replication-manager** is using a secure client API to an OpenSVC collector and use this collector for posting actions to a cluster of agents, fetch cluster nodes informations and uploading his own set of playbook for provisioning.

- Signal18.io SAS collector can be used for faster testing or not to have to maintain an extra peae of infrastructure, if not possible one need installing an evaluation version of the collector o It can be install colocated to **replication-manager** or install on a separate hardware
+ Signal18.io SAS collector can be used for faster testing or not to have to maintain an extra peace of infrastructure, if not possible one need installing an evaluation version of the collector o It can be install colocated to **replication-manager** or install on a separate hardware

  **replication-manager** talk to the default SAS collector or can be setup to talk to on promise collector via following parameters: